 There will be a midterm* (20%) and a final exam* (30%).
 Both of them are close book.
 Reference to texts or other documents such as previous semester course materials during exams is strictly forbidden.
 Using these materials will be considered a direct violation of academic policy and will be dealt with according to the GT Academic Honor Code.
 The use of electronic devices (e.g. cellular phones, computers etc.) other than non-programmable calculators during exams and quizzes is not allowed.

 You are required to write a term paper on any topic related to geophysics.
 This can be a literature review of a selected topic, or research project involving calculations, data analysis, or theoretical results done in consultation with the instructor.
-The topic needed to be approved by the instructor before the midterm.
+The topic needed to be approved by the instructor right after the midterm.
 Your paper should be written up in a journal form with length, figures and referencing in a format suitable for submission to journals like Geophysical Research Letters (GRL).
-Preliminary version of the final paper should be shown to the instructor for approval at least two weeks before the final due date.
-You will present your term paper in a 15 minute AGU-style talk; a 12 minute presentation with 3 minutes of questions.
-The project will count as 20% of your overall course grade.
-Grading for your project will be based on the 15% of the quality of the research and the written paper, and 5% of your presentation.
+The minimum length is 10 page (double-space, including figures, references).
+Graduate students are required to present your term paper in a 15 minute AGU-style talk; a 12 minute presentation with 3 minutes of questions.
+The project will count as 15% of your overall course grade.
+Grading for graduate students will be based on the 10% of the quality of the research and the written paper, and 5% of your presentation.

 Before some classes I will give short quizzes.
 They are meant to check whether you understood the material from the previous class.
 Students need to be present in the class in order to take the quiz.
-This will count a total of 5% of your grade and they are bonus points.
+This will count a total of 5% of your grade.

 It is expected that all students are aware of their individual responsibilities under the Georgia Tech Academic Honor Code, which will be strictly adhered to in this class.
 The complete text of the Georgia Tech Academic Honor Code is at